-The Vertebrate Pest Research Unit, centred at DPI's Orange Agricultural Institute, undertakes research which addresses industry priorities in relation to vertebrate pest management and, increasingly, the management of environmental pests.
+The Vertebrate Pest Research Unit (VPRU) undertakes research which addresses industry priorities in relation to vertebrate pest management and, increasingly, the management of environmental pests.
 The aim is to improve agricultural production and enhance conservation values through the reduced impact of vertebrate pests.

 The unit’s applied research has direct relevance to the agricultural community in particular.
-It services the needs of all land managers, be they graziers, farmers, foresters, national parks rangers or personnel of other agencies such as Livestock Health and Pest Authorities.
+It services the needs of all land managers, be they graziers, farmers, foresters, national parks rangers or personnel of other agencies such as Local Land Services.

-International: University of York, UK Department of Environment, Food and Rural Affairs and Landcare Research NZ and and Animal and Plant Health Inspection Service US Department of Agriculture
+International: University of York, UK Department of Environment, Food and Rural Affairs and Landcare Research NZ and Animal and Plant Health Inspection Service US Department of Agriculture.

-DPI is a core partner of the new Invasive Animals CRC (IA CRC).
+DPI is a member of the Centre for Invasive Species Solutions.